realworldocaml/book/book/testing/README.md

 ## Expect Tests

-The tests we've shown so far have been mostly about checking for some specific properties in a given scenario.
-Sometimes, though, instead of checking a property, what you really want to do is to run your code in some concrete scenario, and then capture and make visible your code's behavior.  *Expect tests* provide a way of doing just that.
+The tests we've shown so far have been mostly about checking some specific properties in a given scenario.
+Sometimes, though, what you want is not to test this or that property, but to capture and make visible your code's behavior.  *Expect tests* let you do just that.

 ### Basic mechanics